KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [MMM-NiceHash by mlbonniec](https://github.com/mlbonniec/MMM-NiceHash)

+0. This module is outdated: Abandoned.
+Repo has been archived at 2023-07-23.
 1. `package.json` issue: No description
 2. No image found.
 3. Recommendation: Found `uses: actions/checkout@v2` in file `build.yml`: Replace it with v4.